-During this five day photography workshop we’ll cover the locations featured in all of my Photography Tour/Workshops.
-This is a customized one on one workshop built to suit you.
+During this five-day photography workshop, we’ll cover the locations featured in all of my Photography Tour/Workshops.
+This is a customized one-on-one workshop built to suit you.
 For beginners to advanced amateurs and professionals.
-Also consider one or two days in a specific location.
-This itinerary can be modified depending on weather and time of year.
+Also, consider one or two days in a specific location.
+This itinerary can be modified depending on the weather and time of year.

 High Road to Taos

-Locations include native and hispanic villages on the High Road to Taos, Penasco, Las Trampas, Truchas and Chimayo.
+Locations include Native and Hispanic villages on the High Road to Taos, Penasco, Las Trampas, and Truchas.
 Drive home along the High Road to photograph the light in “Milagro Beanfield” country and the valley of Llano de San Juan.
 Read More

 Abiquiu and the Rio Chama Valley

 We will spend a day in the haunting yet enchanting landscape of Georgia O’Keefe country in Abiquiu, exploring rock and earth formations in and around the Rio Chama Valley.
 Read More

 Spend part of the day photographing the sites of Taos.
 Old trucks, abandoned long ago, in fields with Taos Mountain as a backdrop.
 Picturesque villages, tipis, and the occasional rainbow.
 Acequias, ancient water courses bringing life to the fields and farms in the Taos valley for centuries.
 At the end of the day capturing the early evening light at the world-famous St Francis Church in Ranchos de Taos, immortalized in paintings by Georgia O’Keefe and the photography of Ansel Adams.
 Read More

 Rio Grande Gorge and beyond